changsin/changsin.github.io/_posts/nlp/2020-11-18-nlp-word2vec.md

 similarity = cos(\theta) = \frac{A\cdotB}{||A|| \; ||B||}
 $$
   * ||A|| is the distance of A
+  * The angle between two terms cannot be greater than $$90^{\circ}$$ because a word count being a negative number doesn't make any sense.
+  (if you plot word frequencies between two words as x & y coordinates)

 ## TF Hub Word2Vec
 * Minsuk Heo [TF Hub Word2Vec](https://www.youtube.com/watch?v=p1ETojsnXYk)